Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Introduction

-In this paper, we study a micro-fabricated wire-based approach inspired by techniques developed in the atom-chip community \cite{Folman2000,Fortagh2007,Amico2022,riechel}, where two nanodiamonds can be magnetically trapped in a 'long' trap with a flat direction, on either side of a microfabricated chip with an embedded (super)conducting plate.
 Using wires rather than permanent magnets to create the long trap has two useful features.
 First, strong magnetic field gradients can be generated close to the surface of the wires without requiring the nearby absolute magnetic field to be as large as is typical in permanent magnet-based diamagnetic traps \cite{Hsu:2016,Twamley2024}.
 This is advantageous for the use of thin-film superconducting (SC) magnetic shielding close to the trapping wires, as the magnetic field perpendicular to the surface of the superconductor should remain below the lower critical field to ensure the shield operates in the Meissner state.
 Second, the patterned-wire-based trap allows for fast switching of magnetic fields and gradients, which is impossible with permanent magnet-based approaches.

 For entanglement experiments in such a trap, a spatial superposition of each nanodiamond can be realized in the `flat' direction of a magnetic trap, with the entanglement protocol carried out with the nanoparticles confined in the transverse directions.
 The flat direction of the trap is such that the superposition is created parallel to the superconducting plate, as illustrated in Figure~\ref{fig:setup0}.
 A spatial superposition could be accomplished, for example, by applying a magnetic pulse to the spin superposition in the Nitrogen-Vacancy Centre (NVC) in the diamond.
 The superconducting screen shields electromagnetic interactions between the superpositions, such that the interaction between the superpositions is via the exchange of a virtual graviton if gravity is quantum in nature.
 Our trapping approach also provides a possible route towards realizing large quantum superpositions of massive objects for other tests related to quantum coherence in macroscopic systems \cite{BassiRMP2013,Romero_Isart_2011, Bose:2017nin,vandeKamp:2020rqh, Schut:2021svd,Schut:2024lgp}.